jobapis/jobs-to-mail/readme.md

 This command will loop through each user, collect jobs based on their search criteria, and then email them when their list has been compiled.

-Because this job search can take a long time, it is best to use a [queueing system](https://laravel.com/docs/5.3/queues) and run the job in the background (via cron job).
+Because this job search can take a long time, it is best to use a worker and run the job in the background (via cron job).
 Instructions for setting this up in Heroku are above, but if you have trouble, you can post a question to the Issues tab in the Github repository.

 You can also run this job for only one email address in your system when testing or debugging: